Dr. Alex Stone, DPT, CSCS

 Well, this may be somewhat surprising, but Achedaway beats Therabody here.
 TheraCup doesn’t have Bluetooth connectivity.

-The Achedaway Cupper has an app that allows you to control the smart cupping device, which is handy when using it on your back.
+The Achedaway Cupper has an app that enables you to control the smart cupping device, which is handy when using it on your back.

 Let’s hope Therabody thinks about connectivity for future TheraCup iterations.